Louis-Alexandre Berthier: Early career

+Napoleonic Wars

-When Napoleon became emperor, Berthier was at once made a Marshal of the Empire.
+In May 1804, Napoleon became emperor and at once made Berthier a Marshal of the Empire.
 He took part in the campaigns of Austerlitz, Jena, and Friedland.
-He was made Duke of Valangin in 1806 and Vice-Constable of the Empire in 1807.
-When Napoleon deposed King Frederick William III of Prussia from the principality of Neuchâtel, Berthier was appointed its ruler.
-This lasted until 1814 and also brought him the title of sovereign prince in 1806.
+Berthier was made Grand Huntsman in 1804 and Vice-Constable of the Empire in 1807.
+In 1806, when Napoleon deposed King Frederick William III of Prussia from the Principality of Neuchâtel (now the Swiss canton of Neuchâtel), Berthier was appointed its ruler, with the title of Prince of Neuchâtel and Duke of Valangin.
+This lasted until his abdication on 3 June 1814.
+Berthier never visited Neuchâtel, where he was represented by a governor, although he was well acquainted with its affairs.

-In 1808, he served in the Peninsular War, and in 1809, served in the Austrian theatre during the War of the Fifth Coalition, after which he was given the title of Prince of Wagram.
+In 1808, Berthier served in the Peninsular War, and in 1809, served in the Austrian theatre during the War of the Fifth Coalition, after which he was given the title of Prince of Wagram.
 He was with Napoleon in Russia in 1812, and took part in the extremely unusual council of war on whether to proceed, being one of several who advised against an advance on Moscow which Napoleon had decided on, encouraged by Joachim Murat who was blamed by many for the horse-killing pace of the march into Russia.
 Berthier is said to have burst into tears at the decision.
-He served in Germany in 1813, and France in 1814, fulfilling, until the fall of the French Empire, the functions of major-général of the Grande Armée.
+He served in Germany in 1813, and France in 1814, fulfilling, until the fall of the French Empire, the functions of chief of staff of the Grande Armée.

+Later life

-Following Napoleon's first abdication, Berthier retired to his 600-acre (2.4 km²) estate, and resumed his hobbies of falconry and sculpture.
+Following Napoleon's first abdication, Berthier retired to Château de Grosbois, his 600-acre (2.4 km2) estate at Boissy-Saint-Léger, Val-de-Marne.
 He made peace with Louis XVIII in 1814 and accompanied the king on his solemn entry into Paris.
 During Napoleon's short exile on Elba, he informed Berthier of his projects.
 Berthier was much perplexed as to his future course and, being unwilling to commit to Napoleon, fell under the suspicion both of his old leader and of Louis XVIII.

+Death

-On Napoleon's return to France, Berthier withdrew to Bamberg, where he died a few weeks later on 1 June 1815 in a fall from an upstairs window.
-The manner of his death is uncertain.
-According to some accounts, he was assassinated by members of a secret society, while others say that, maddened by the sight of Russian troops marching to invade France, he threw himself from his window and was killed.
+On Napoleon's return to France in March 1815, Berthier withdrew to the Bavarian city of Bamberg.
+On 1 June 1815 he died from a fall from an upstairs window at the Neue Residenz, a 17th-century Bishop's residence.
+The manner of his death remains uncertain because he fell from a casement window with a sill 4 ft from the floor, making an accident seem unlikely.
+According to some accounts, he was assassinated by members of a secret society, while others say he threw himself from the window, maddened at the sight of Russian troops marching to invade France.
+It remains unclear whether his defenestration was suicide or murder.

-The loss of Berthier's skills at Waterloo was keenly felt by Napoleon, as he later stated succinctly:
+His loss was keenly felt by Napoleon, who wished he had his former Chief of Staff at Waterloo: